apache/drill/_docs/data-sources-and-file-formats/050-json-data-model.md

 Using Drill you can natively query dynamic JSON data sets using SQL.
 Drill treats a JSON object as a SQL record.
 One object equals one row in a Drill table.

-Drill 0.8 and higher can [query compressed .gz files]({{ site.baseurl }}/docs/drill-default-input-format#querying-compressed-json) having JSON as well as uncompressed .json files.
+You can also [query compressed .gz files]({{ site.baseurl }}/docs/drill-default-input-format#querying-compressed-json) having JSON as well as uncompressed .json files.

 In addition to the examples presented later in this section, see ["How to Analyze Highly Dynamic Datasets with Apache Drill"](https://www.mapr.com/blog/how-analyze-highly-dynamic-datasets-apache-drill) for information about how to analyze a JSON data set.